The Pearl (film)

 La perla (The Pearl) is a 1947 Mexican-American film directed by Emilio Fernández.
-It is based on the 1947 novella The Pearl by John Steinbeck, who also co-wrote the screenplay.
+It is based on the 1947 novella The Pearl by John Steinbeck, who also co-wrote the screenplay along with Fernández and Jack Wagner.

 In 2002, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".

 Plot

-In a fishing village in La Paz, Mexico, pearl fisherman Kino and his wife Juana are in anguish because their infant son Juanito was stung by a scorpion.
+In a fishing village in La Paz, Mexico, pearl fisherman Kino and his wife Juana are in anguish because their infant son Coyotito was stung by a scorpion.
 The nearest doctor, a foreigner, refuses to treat him without adequate payment and he is taken instead to a curandero.
 The doctor does not want anything to do with the natives.
 Later, the doctor and his brother, a loan shark, meet Kino after he finds a valuable pearl and they decide to steal it from him.

 One day, Kino stumbles upon a majestic pearl.
 He immediately grabs it and returns to his wife.

 Juana, Kino's wife, is convinced that the pearl only brings bad luck and tries to convince Kino to return it to the sea.
 But Kino refuses to listen, hoping that the pearl will change their lives once he sells it.
 To Juana, the pearl represents death but for Kino, it represents freedom.
 Now that Kino is "rich" he wants to buy a gun and new shoes.
 He also wants his son to be able to read.
 Kino believes that if his son acquires knowledge, they will also gain knowledge, which will set them free.
 The villagers follow the family around with the pearl and play music while attempting to get a look at the pearl.
-The doctor that had refused to help Juanito tries to get the Pearl from the family by claiming he will help the already healthy infant son in exchange for the much more valuable pearl.
+The doctor that had refused to help Coyotito tries to get the Pearl from the family by claiming he will help the already healthy infant son in exchange for the much more valuable pearl.

-Once Kino and his family head to town, the dealers make him a deal that is not near the total worth for the pearl, and try to convince Kino that the pearl is worthless and the deal is the best he will get.
-The men want to prevent Kino from gaining social mobility, and they want him and his family to remain at the bottom of the social hierarchy.
-Kino does not accept the deal and decides to go to the city instead.
-Kino starts drinking with these men who were most likely only with him to get him intoxicated enough to get the pearl.
-But when the men try and rob him he doesn’t have the pearl.
-His wife had kept the Pearl on her as she knew something would happen to him.
+Once Kino and his family head to town, the dealers make him a deal that is not near the actual worth for the pearl, and try to convince Kino that the pearl is worthless and the deal they offer is the best he will get.
+Kino does not accept the deal and decides to go to the capital instead.
+Kino starts drinking with these men who are only with him to get him intoxicated enough to get the pearl.
+But when the men try and rob him he doesn't have the pearl.
+Juana had kept the Pearl on her as she knew something would happen to him.